Chrishenk/hello-world/README.md

-# hello-world
+# hello-world My name is Christian.

-My name is Christian.
 This is the original release.

-Hey look something was developed!
+Hey look something was developed! \\First minor release

 First hotfix.

 A Major feature has been implemented!

 A new development has occured

-Preparing for first major release
+Starting first major release!

-Planning the second minor release.
+Starting second minor release!